 Dramatic Dining Room

 Designed by Elsa Soyars Interiors, the dining room is more than just that — it is more of a combination salon and dining room.
 The centerpiece of the entire space is the lighting fixture by porcelain artist Andreea Braescu.
-The massive fixture spans the length of the table and is comprised of hundreds of individually crafted porcelain Ginko leaves, illuminated to not only provide illumination but to plan on light and shadow across the sculptural piece.
+The massive fixture spans the length of the table and is comprised of hundreds of individually crafted porcelain Ginko leaves, which are lighted to not only provide illumination but to play on light and shadow across the sculptural piece.
 The dining table itself is set with tableware from Vista Alegre and Christian Lacroix.

 The fireplace area of the dining room is another artful space with the custom Big Chunk glass mosaic fireplace surround made by Allison Eden Studios.
 The touches of pink in the mosaic accent the artwork nearby and add some color to the large paneled fireplace wall.

 Taking white tile to the next level, Heather Jozak Studios painted this bathroom with random and black swaths on various squares.
 The space is also accented by the pair of artworks by Robyn Blair that feature Smarties candies inside plexiglass shadowboxes in a very colorful and creative assemblage.